microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 ![Launch Cocreator](https://github.com/microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot--pcs-and-windows-11/blob/main/src/Exercise7-LaunchCoCreator.png)

 14. Cocreator differs from the Image Creator in that you and Copilot are working together to create your image.
 Let's suppose you tried a few prompts with Image Creator but the image layout is not what you are looking for.
 You can use Cocreator so you can start to sketch how you want objects positioned in the picture and the drawing is generated based on your guidance.
-15. In the Cocreator pane, type in +++a bridge at sunset+++, and then in the Paint canvas, begin to sketch out a bridge crossing water at sunset and watch the image get built in the Cocreator pane.
+15. In the Cocreator pane, type in <b>a bridge at sunset</b> and then in the Paint canvas, begin to sketch out a bridge crossing water at sunset and watch the image get built in the Cocreator pane.

 ![Using Cocreator in Paint](https://github.com/microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot--pcs-and-windows-11/blob/main/src/Exercise7-UsingCocreator.png)